-It seems that there will be no difficulty in how to share from Dropbox to Google Drive and how to share from Google Drive to Dropbox once you grasp the skills mentioned above.
-Since MultCloud supports more than 30 leading cloud drive services, including Google Drive, Dropbox, OneDrive, and MEGA, you can share files from all your cloud drives in MultCloud by one of the 3 multifunctional sharing methods.
+This is how to share from Dropbox to Google Drive and how to share from Google Drive to Dropbox.
+Since MultCloud supports more than 30 leading cloud drive services, including Google Drive, Dropbox, OneDrive, SharePoint and MEGA, you can share files from all your cloud drives in MultCloud by one of the 3 multifunctional sharing methods.

 In addition, you can use MultCloud not only to share files from cloud drive but also efficiently manage multiple cloud storage services with one account in a single interface.